-Disgraced Mexican ex-governor extradited from Guatemala
+Disgraced ex-governor extradited from Guatemala to Mexico

 He has denied any wrongdoing.

-His case has become emblematic of government failure to root out corruption, undermining support for the PRI, which has been Mexico's dominant party for most of the past century.
+Wearing handcuffs and a bulletproof vest, Duarte was transferred on Monday morning from the military prison where he had been held since his arrest to Guatemalan Air Force facilities, where he set off for Mexico.

-Elected governor in 2010, Duarte allegedly executed massive personal enrichment schemes, potentially totaling in the hundreds of millions of dollars and involving assets in Mexico and abroad.
-He has been accused of using shell companies to transfer and hide public funds.
+The 43-year-old landed in Mexico City airport a few hours later.
+Official video footage showed him disembarking from a government plane, and being led away by armed guards.

-Duarte was arrested in Guatemala in April after more than five months on the run, and the foreign ministry and the attorney general's office said in a joint statement that the extradition of the former PRI official had been completed.
+Duarte's case has become emblematic of government failure to root out corruption, undermining support for the PRI, which has been Mexico's dominant party for most of the past century.

-Wearing handcuffs and a bulletproof vest, Duarte was transferred Monday morning from the military prison where he had been held since his arrest to Guatemalan Air Force facilities.
+Elected governor in 2010, he is alleged to have acquired luxury properties in Mexico and abroad, defrauding taxpayers of sums some estimates put in the hundreds of millions of dollars, and using shell companies to transfer and hide public funds.

-He was then handed over to Mexican authorities, and boarded a plane sent by the Mexican attorney general's office.
+Duarte was arrested in Guatemala in April after more than five months on the run.

 Corruption is shaping up to be one of the focal points of next year's presidential election, with opinion polls showing the PRI is seriously at risk of being voted out of office.

-Reporting by Julia Love in Mexico City and Sofia Menchu in Guatemala City; Editing by Jonathan Oatis
+Reporting by Julia Love in Mexico City and Sofia Menchu in Guatemala City; editing by Jonathan Oatis and Richard Chang